Skip to Content

 • Mounting hardware included; Mounts to existing 14” x 14” roof vents

-Second, we recommend using a squeegee to pull the water off of your shower walls and toward the drain after each shower.
-If you don’t do this, your RV absorbs a significant amount of moisture while the shower is drying on its own because the water is evaporating.
+We recommend using a squeegee to pull the water off of your shower walls and toward the drain after each shower.
+If you don’t do this, the water leftover from showering will add to the humidity level in your RV as it evaporates.

-A shower squeegee is also inexpensive but is an important tool in keeping moisture at bay.
-We use it all year long – not only when winter camping.
+A shower squeegee is also inexpensive but is a great tool for keeping moisture at bay.
+We use it all year long – not only when winter camping (we hate water spots, LOL!).

-Finally, if you take the actions noted above and still continue to see moisture accumulating on your RV windows (which means your RV is absorbing moisture in the walls, etc. as well), you can opt to use a small electric dehumidifier (if you’re connected to shore power) or a dehumidifying product like DampRid or something similar positioned throughout the interior of the RV.
+Finally, if you take the actions noted above and still continue to see moisture accumulating on your RV windows (which is an early sign that then humidity level in your RV is too high), you can opt to use a small electric dehumidifier (if you’re connected to shore power) or a dehumidifying product like DampRid positioned throughout the interior of the RV.

 Use Holding Tank Heating Pads

-If you’re winter camping in sub-freezing temperatures for an extended period of time, you may need to warm your holding tanks by using holding tank heating pads.
-Some RVs come from the factory with tank heating pads (we opted for them when we bought our Newmar Mountain Aire, and ultimately we’re glad we did).
+If you’re winter camping in sub-freezing temperatures for an extended period of time, and especially if your tanks are exposed, you may need to warm them by using RV tank heating pads.
+Some RVs come equipped with them from the factory (we opted for them when we bought our Newmar Mountain Aire, and we’re ultimately glad that we did), but they can be added after the fact, too.

-This is an easy tip and it works very well.
-So that you don’t have to run the heat throughout your rig or run your space heaters all night to stay warm, use warm linens including flannel sheets, and invest in an electric mattress pad or blanket to take the chill out of the bed by preheating it before you get in.
-You can thank us later.
+This is an easy tip, and it works very well.
+So that you don’t have to run the heat throughout your rig or run your space heaters all night to stay warm, use warm linens (including flannel sheets) and/or invest in an electric mattress pad/blanket to take the chill out of the bed.
+Turn it on for 10-15 minutes before you get in to preheat the linens before you get in.
+You can thank us later. 😉

 Just be aware… if you’re not running your propane furnace, you aren’t supplying any heat to your RV’s basement/water compartment(s).
-Most RV furnaces are configured with a duct or blower designed to add heat there whenever the furnace runs.
-If you’ve set the heat back too low, or are using small space heaters inside the living space to avoid running the furnace, your basement/water compartment isn’t being heated… so use a remote temperature sensor and/or an incandescent bulb like the one listed above.
+Most RV furnaces are configured with a duct (with or without a blower) to add heat there whenever the furnace runs.
+If you’ve set the heat back too low or are using space heaters to avoid running the furnace, your basement/water compartment isn’t being heated… so use a remote temperature sensor and/or an incandescent bulb like the one listed above.

-You can insulate windows with heavy curtains or you can create DIY “storm windows” using ⅛” plexiglass or PETG panels which you’ll custom cut to fit your windows.
-You would adhere them to your windows using clear double-sided mounting tape like this:
+These are often the weakest link (especially single-pane windows, but even dual-pane don’t provide the same level of insulation as your RV’s walls) and are likely the biggest contributors to RV heat loss.
+Depending on how long you plan to stay in very cold temperatures, there are options you can choose to help.
+You can insulate RV windows with heavy curtains, or you can create DIY “storm windows” using ⅛” plexiglass or PETG panels (which you custom cut to fit your windows).
+Adhere them to the inside of your windows using clear double-sided mounting tape like this:

 AJ Sign World Best 1/2" Acrylic Double Sided Mounting Tape, Residue Free Upon Removal, Crystal Clear, Heavy Duty, Weather-Resistant (1/2-Inch x 36-Feet)